 As the Police Academy series rolled along they became more slapstick (and kid friendly) in nature.
 In Police Academy 5: Assignment - Miami Beach, there is a scene where Tackleberry pulls a gun on an intruding shark and then orders it to leave the beach area – it was only inevitable that there would be a Police Academy cartoon and comic book.
 The first movie, while shot on a small budget, is fairly cinematic, while the sequels often resemble TV sitcoms (the director of Police Academy 4, Jim Drake, directed plenty of television sitcoms before helming this movie).
 When the series went full slap stick, the role of Mahoney was greatly reduced to make room for more colorful supporting characters – most notably the motor mouthed Zed, the gun enthusiast Tackleberry, the nerdy Sweetchuck, and Jones, the walking sound effects machine.

-Well, here a just a few reasons:
+Well, here are just a few reasons:

 1. Zed/Laura romance.